The Cookin Chicks

 What goes with French Onion Pork Chops?

 My family pairs this with Loaded Mashed Potatoes or my Crispy Parmesan Potatoes!
 We add in some type of vegetable such as Crispy Brussel Sprouts or my Cheesy Zucchini Casserole.
-Since my husband loves a bread item at dinner, we can’t forget to add a Buttery Dinner Roll (just like Texas Roadhouse) or piece of homemade Garlic Bread to the plate!
+Since my husband loves a bread item at dinner, we can’t forget to add a Buttery Dinner Roll (just like Texas Roadhouse) or piece of homemade Black Angus Cheesy Garlic Bread to the plate!

 Can I make a similar version of these French Pork Chops using my slow cooker?